powersync-ja/powersync-kotlin/core/src/commonMain/kotlin/com/powersync/attachments/README.md

 An `AttachmentQueue` is used to manage and sync attachments in your app.
 The attachments' state are stored in a local only attachments table.

+### Key Assumptions

+- Attachments are immutable.
+- Each attachment should be identifiable by a unique ID.
+- Relational data should contain a foreign key column that references the attachment ID.
+- Relational data should reflect the holistic state of attachments at any given time.
+An existing local attachment will deleted locally if no relational data references it.

 ### Example

 In this example, the user captures photos when checklist items are completed as part of an